-Can I purchase trekking equipment/toiletries/snacks/ etc in Kathmandu before trip to save bringing from home?
+Can I purchase trekking equipment/toiletries/snacks/ etc in Kathmandu before a trip to save bringing from home?

-What type of toilet facilities will there be available on trek in Nepal?
+What type of toilet facilities will there be available on a trek in Nepal?

-Will it be possible to recharge camera batteries while on trek?
+Will it be possible to recharge camera batteries while on a trek?

-Do mobile/ cell phones work while on trek?
+Do mobile/ cell phones work while on the trek?

-Can I buy a Nepal SIM card and which is best network?
+Can I buy a Nepal SIM card and which is the best network?

 Do I need travel (and trekking) insurance for a trip to Nepal?

-Can children trek at high altitude?
+Can children trek at high altitudes?
 If so, which trek would you recommend?